Frequently Asked Questions

 If you are still finishing your bachelor studies or have less than one year of professional experience when applying to the Program, it will not impede your application.
-It is only important that you complete your studies and have one year of professional experience before the beginning of the Program.
+It is only important that you complete your studies and have one year of professional experience before beginning your master's studies in October.

 Does my first degree have to be in law?

 Though our most typical applicants are law graduates, we also welcome applications from engineers, computer scientists, media managers, and graduates from other disciplines seeking to enhance their understanding of legal regulation, policies, and mechanisms of protection in the fields of intellectual property and information technology.
 If your previous field of study is not law, we may ask you to provide a short explanation of how your studies or professional experience is relevant to the specialization of this Master's Program.

 The professional experience requirement can be fulfilled through various practical activities, including internships and traineeships.
 For example, German law graduates' practical training (Referendariat) satisfies this requirement.
 However, if a practical activity constituted a mandatory part of your bachelor's program, it cannot be counted as professional experience.
 In certain cases, admission can be granted to applicants with professional experience of less than one year.
 If you are not sure whether your studies or practical experience satisfies the Program's admission requirements, please contact us before submitting the formal application.